intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

 * `maskValue`: Double, mask value.
-For each timestep in the input tensor (dimension #1 in the tensor), if all values in the input tensor at that timestep are equal to `maskValue`, then the timestep will masked (skipped) in all downstream layers.
+For each timestep in the input (the second dimension), if all values in the input at that timestep are equal to `maskValue`, then the timestep will masked (skipped) in all downstream layers.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**